openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 is *-1*.

 This case throws no exception or error despite the overflow.
-However, if in an integer division the divisor value is *0*, then an *ArithmeticError* is thrown.
+However, if in an integer division the divisor value is *0*, then *ArithmeticError* is thrown.

 A floating-point division result is determined in compliance with the IEEE 754